PetabyteBrain/Home-Automation/Modules/WIndowBlindControl/ModuleDescription.md

 <!-- GETTING STARTED -->
 ## Getting Started

-I decided to create this module as a way to make my daily life easier.
-This Module can be used daily as most people put down their things when coming home from work / school / other places.
-Due to this fact this module can easily be adapted for different objects by changing the size of it to acount for different objects like Keys, wallets, phones and others.

-After coming home you can save time by having this Module to automate different processes (for example: Turning on Lights at home, opening the blinds ...).
+...

 ### Prerequisites

 you need these things to be able to build this Module:

 #### Hardware:
-1. Two or more Esp32 boards (atleast 2 for the button trigger(Server-side) and for the Extension cord one(Client-side), if needed more can be used but the code needs to be adjusted for the amount)
+1. Atlease one Esp32 boards (more needed if the trigger should be external)
 2. Breadboard
 3. Jumpercables for Breadboard
 4. LEDs to show status (green, Blue, Red)
+5. Buttons
-5. 3D printer / housing for the module(to Print the case for the Module) ***optional***
+6. 3D printer / housing for the module(to Print the case for the Module) ***optional***

 #### Software:
 1. Arduino IDE (to programm the microcontrollers)